Jeremya/bank-assistant-new/README.md

-# bank-assistant-bot
+# bank-assistant-new
-Bank Assistant chat bot using LLM and AstraDB
+Bankflix is a chatbot using LangChain and AstraDB

 This assistant is an adaptation of the [Bank Assistant](https://github.com/Jeremya/bank-assistant-bot) built on [AstraPy](https://github.com/datastax/astrapy)

-It is using OpenAI to build embeddings and Astra to store the data.
+It is powered by OpenAI to build embeddings and Astra to store the data.

 ## Pre-requisites

 - Python 3.6+
-- Launch an [AstraDB](https://astra.datastax.com/) database or use [Chroma](https://www.trychroma.com/)
+- Launch an [AstraDB](https://astra.datastax.com/) vector database

 ## Setup